iamyashsinghh/Best-Makeup-Artists-in-Delhi-NCR/README.md

 Top Makeup Artists in Delhi NCR
 Meenakshi Dutt Makeovers
-Known for her innovative bridal looks, Meenakshi Dutt is one of the most sought-after makeup artists.
+Known for her innovative bridal looks, Meenakshi Dutt is one of the most sought-after <a href="https://weddingbanquets.in/makeup-artists/delhi/all">makeup artists</a>.
 Her expertise in HD and airbrush makeup ensures long-lasting and radiant appearances.
 Her studio offers a complete package, including hairstyling and outfit consultations.

 Shruti Sharma
 A specialist in bridal and party makeup, Shruti is renowned for her ability to create both bold and subtle looks tailored to individual preferences.
 Her skill in using premium products ensures a professional finish that enhances natural beauty.